stomaras/Javascript-From-zero-to-hero/README.md

   - Icons should not take a center stage
   - Use icons fonts whenever possible
   - There are tons of online Resources with icons

+ # Spacing and layout

+  - whitespace just space where there isn't any stuff, is the key to create a clean and simple look and feel
+     - put whitespace between your elements
+     - put whitespace between your groups of elements
+     - put whitespace between your website sections
+  - Define Hierarchy

 # What is Javascript?